 Ann Norton Sculpture Gardens

-As Director of the Ann Norton Sculpture Gardens it is indeed a pleasure to invite you to visit the historic home, artist studio and sculpture gardens of Ann Weaver Norton.
+We invite you to visit the historic home, artist studio and sculpture gardens of Ann Weaver Norton.

 The Sculpture Gardens provide visitors of all ages a rare look at the life’s work of a truly American sculptor.
 Born in Alabama, Ann Vaughan Weaver drew from the time she was five years old and received her first sculpting tool at age eight.
 Ann attended Smith College and subsequently moved to New York to study at the National Academy of Design, Arts Student League of New York and Cooper Union.